Animating your ads? Break free from boring briefs!

 Eat the Ice Cream

-Blazing across my various feeds earlier this year came this marvelous advert for Halo Top Ice Cream, an American brand launching soon in the UK.
+Blazing across my various feeds earlier this year came this marvelous advert for Halo Top Ice Cream, an American brand that recently launched in the UK.

 Instead of wearying the viewer with an over-lit young woman enjoying ice cream after yoga in her relentlessly beige loft apartment, they took a gamble and hired an offbeat director whose knowledge of advertising came from parodying it.

 The result was the dystopian nightmare above.
 It quickly went viral.
 The director credits its success to having the complete trust of Halo Top’s boss to create something subversive and attention-grabbing.
 It’s delightfully risky and paid off.

 It’s important to make the distinction between a brave piece of work and one designed to shock.
 The lasting appeal and impact of shock tactics are negligible.